paketo-buildpacks/opentelemetry/README.md

 | Key                   | Value   | Description                                                                                       |
 | --------------------- | ------- | ------------------------------------------------------------------------------------------------- |
 | `<dependency-digest>` | `<uri>` | If needed, the buildpack will fetch the dependency with digest `<dependency-digest>` from `<uri>` |

+## References

+This buildpack is based on the same structure used by [Paketo Buildpacks](https://paketo.io).

 ## License